 If your content has a hard time dominating on Google for the keywords you’re pursuing, it’s time to ask this question: Is it truly the best piece of content online covering this topic?

 Don’t be biased.
-Look at the top 10 sites on Google that come up when you search for your desired keyword and see how your content compares to those sites.
+Look at the top 10 sites on Google that come up when you search for the keyword you’re pursuing and see how your content compares to the content on those sites.
 Again, be unbiased.
 Look at it the way an unbiased robot (Google) would look at it.

 - Are they covering the topic more thoroughly?